mat7ias/awesome-golem/README.md

 ## Testnet NGNT and Ether

-If for any reason the faucet was unsuccessful, grab some testnet Ether via the [Rinkeby faucet](https://faucet.rinkeby.io/), send it to your node address (can be found with `yagna app-key list`, starts with "0x...") and run the command `yagna payment init -r` again.
+If for any reason the faucet was unsuccessful, grab some testnet Ether via the [Rinkeby faucet](https://faucet.rinkeby.io/), send it to your node address (can be found with `yagna app-key list`, starts with "0x...") and run the payment setup command again `yagna payment init -r`.

 If you have the MetaMask browser extension installed you can also try the [MetaMask faucets](https://faucet.metamask.io).
 Change to Rinkeby test network by clicking at the top on 'Main Ethereum Network' and select Rinkeby.